gla-rad/SECOMLib/README.md

          */
         @Override
         public byte[] generateSignature(DigitalSignatureCertificate signatureCertificate, DigitalSignatureAlgorithmEnum algorithm, byte[] payload) {
-            throw new NotImplementedException("A Client does not have the capability of generating signatures");
+            throw new NotImplementedException("A SECOM client does not have the capability of generating signatures");
         }

         /**